nklabs/matlib/README.md

 SCALE.
 WIDTH indicates the the total number of bits including the sign.
 SCALE is the number of fractional bits.

-Signed is generally assumed, but some modules support unsigned.

 The parameters are encapsulated in a SystemVerilog interface called __fixedp__ along with other common parameters and the clock (clk) and reset signals.